ErAConD : Error Annotated Conversational Dialog Dataset for Grammatical Error Correction: Introduction

 Grammatical error correction (GEC) models are needed to generate appropriate corrective feedback for this second type of educational chatbot.
-However, current GEC datasets all focus on written essays, a domain which differs markedly from conversational speech in both syntax and style.
-Also, context is an important factor in conversation and could potentially determine the outcome of error corrections.
-As a result, datasets comprised of written text produce poor results when applied to dialog \citep{davidson2019dependency}.
-Unfortunately, no dataset of error-annotated English second language learner dialog currently exists on which researchers can train and evaluate conversational GEC models.
-In this work we address this lack of data by developing a high-quality, error-annotated dataset of learner dialog collected from an online educational chatbot.
-To demonstrate the utility of the proposed dataset, we train and evaluate a state-of-the-art (SOTA) GEC model on our newly developed dataset.
+However, nearly all current GEC datasets focus on written essays, a domain which differs markedly from conversational speech in both syntax and style.
+As a result, datasets drawn from written sources, such as student essays, produce poor results when applied to dialog \citep{davidson2019dependency}.
+There currently exists one dataset of error-annotated conversational utterances by English second language learners on which researchers can train and evaluate conversational GEC models, the Teacher-Student Chatroom Corpus \citep{caines-etal-2020-teacher}; this data is generated in the context of human-human interaction, specifically interactions between a teacher and a second language learner student.
+However, no similar conversational dataset focuses on the human-machine conversational setting.
+In this work we seek to address this gap in the available data by developing a high-quality, error-annotated dataset of learner dialog collected from an online educational chatbot.\ifaclfinal\footnote{Data is available at \url{https://github.com/yuanxun-yx/eracond}}\else\footnote{Data will be available on GitHub upon acceptance.}\fi \ To appropriately annotate our data for language learning applications, we introduce a 3-level grammatical error classification structure in order to categorize errors based on severity.
+Our motivation for this error classification structure is to give users the opportunity to first focus on improving their most serious grammatical errors.
+To demonstrate the utility of the proposed dataset, we fine-tune and evaluate a state-of-the-art GEC model using our newly developed dataset.